ryan-c-scott/roblox-leveler/README.md

 * height - The height of the terrain to generate.

 ## Water
-Areas of water are specified using `Point` objects on an `Object Layer`.
+Areas of water are specified using `Point` objects on an `Object Layer` name `water`.
 The specified `depth` is used to flood fill the heightmap at the specified position.

 ### Custom Properties
 * depth - The surface of the water _above_ the height at the specified point.

+## Objects
+Object names must correspond to asset folders in Studio.
+Objects that are not given a name directly will use their layer's name.

+### Custom Properties
+* random
+* base

-## Object Areas
+### Object Areas
 Object areas are circles (`Ellipses` with the uniform `height` and `width`).
 The property `type` is read by the service as a float representing the density of the placement of objects in that area.